nishitprasad/Text-Classification-by-Logistic-Regression-Classifier-via-Theano/README.md

 This probabilistic approach of training and testing is done using Theano toolkit that does the softmax() and argmax().

-The following are the files:
+The following are the implementation files:

-sentiment_reader.py      : This file takes the files as input, parses and makes the train and test datasets.
+**sentiment_reader.py**      : This file takes the files as input, parses and makes the train and test datasets.

-lr.py             : This file takes datasets as input and calculates the Precision, Recall, Accuracy and F1 score.
+**lr.py**             : This file takes datasets as input and calculates the Precision, Recall, Accuracy and F1 score.

-run_classifier.py : This file contains main function that runs the LR classifier (Logistic Regression Classifier)
+**run_classifier.py** : This file contains main function that runs the LR classifier (Logistic Regression Classifier)